Stallings automata for free-times-abelian groups: intersections and index: Intersection of subgroups

 From \Cref{rem: expanded re}, $\expand{\Atii}{\Atiii,\Treei}$ is also recursively constructible.
 In fact, since $\Atii_{n-1}$ is a full subautomaton of $\Atii_{n}$, then $\expand{\Atii_{n-1}}{\Atiii,\Treei}$ is also a full subautomaton of $\expand{\Atii_{n}}{\Atiii,\Treei}$, which is computable by just exploding to $\Treei$ the new vertices, and adding arcs accordingly.
 Note that every $\expand{\Atii_n}{\Atiii,\Treei}$ is a full subautomaton of the equalizable automaton $\expand{\Atii}{\Atiii,\Treei}$, and therefore it is equalizable as well.

-Finally, we extend the procedure to output a sequence $\Eti_{\!0}, \Eti_{\!1}, \Eti_{\!2}, \ldots$ recursively constructing a Stallings automaton $\Eti$ for the intersection $\HH_1\cap \HH_2$; namely $\expand{\Atii}{\Atiii,\Treei}$ equalized \wrt to some (possibly infinite) spanning tree $\TT$: at step $n=0$ declare $\TT_{0} \coloneqq \Treei$ to be the spanning tree for $\expand{\Atii_{0}}{\Atiii,\Treei}$, and equalize \wrt to it (see \Cref{prop: enriched Stallings II}) to obtain $\Eti_{\!0}$; at step $n$ construct $\expand{\Atii_{n}}{\Atiii,\Treei}$ from $\expand{\Atii_{n-1}}{\Atiii,\Treei}$, enlarge $\TT_{n-1}$ to a spanning tree $\TT_{n}$ of $\expand{\Atii_{n}}{\Atiii,\Treei}$, and equalize the new arcs to obtain $\Eti_{\!n}$.
+Finally, we extend the procedure to output a sequence $\Eti_{\!0}, \Eti_{\!1}, \Eti_{\!2}, \ldots$ recursively constructing a Stallings automaton $\Eti$ for the intersection $\HH_1\cap \HH_2$; namely, $\expand{\Atii}{\Atiii,\Treei}$ equalized \wrt to some (possibly infinite) spanning tree $\TT$: at step $n=0$ declare $\TT_{0} \coloneqq \Treei$ to be the spanning tree for $\expand{\Atii_{0}}{\Atiii,\Treei}$, and equalize \wrt to it (see \Cref{prop: enriched Stallings II}) to obtain $\Eti_{\!0}$; at step $n$ construct $\expand{\Atii_{n}}{\Atiii,\Treei}$ from $\expand{\Atii_{n-1}}{\Atiii,\Treei}$, enlarge $\TT_{n-1}$ to a spanning tree $\TT_{n}$ of $\expand{\Atii_{n}}{\Atiii,\Treei}$, and equalize the new arcs to obtain $\Eti_{\!n}$.
 If we call $\TT$ the direct limit of $\set{\,\TT_{\!n} \st n \in \NN \,}$, then it is straightforward to see that $\TT$ is a spanning tree for $\Eti$, and that $\Eti_{\!0}, \Eti_{\!1}, \Eti_{\!2}, \ldots$ is a strictly increasing sequence of full subautomata of $\Eti$ whose direct limit is $\Eti$.
 The claimed result follows. \end{proof}

 Note that this last result immediately provides a recursive enumeration of a basis for the intersection $\HH_1 \cap \HH_2$.
-Furthermore, since the enumeration can be made in increasing order (\eg \wrt the word-length of the free parts), it turns out that we can obtain a recursive basis.
+Furthermore, since the enumeration can be made in increasing order (\eg \wrt the word length of the free parts), it turns out that we can obtain a recursive basis.

 \begin{cor} Let $\HH_1,\HH_2 $ be two finitely generated subgroups of $\Fta$ given by finite sets of generators.
 Then $\HH_1\cap \HH_2$ has a recursive basis, which can be effectively computed. \end{cor}